-The Annual Meeting will be held for the purpose of electing three Directors of the Company, each to serve a three-year term.
-The Board of Directors has nominated Robert G. Schoenberger, Charles H. Tenney III and Sarah P. Voll for re-election as Directors and recommends a vote FOR each of these nominees.
-Information on Proposal No. 1 is included in the section entitled Proposal 1: Election of Directors.
-Additionally, the Annual Meeting will be held for the purpose of transacting any other business that may properly be brought before the Annual Meeting.
+The Annual Meeting will be held for the purposes of:

+- 1) Election of three Directors of the Company, each to serve a three-year term.
+The Board has nominated Michael J. Dalton, Edward F. Godfrey and Eben S. Moulton for re-election as Directors and recommends a vote FOR each of these nominees.
+Information on Proposal No. 1 is included in the section entitled Proposal 1: Election of Directors. - 2) Ratification of the selection of our independent public accountants, Caturano & Company, P.C., for fiscal year 2010.
+The Board recommends a vote FOR this proposal.
+Information on Proposal No. 2 is included in the section entitled Proposal 2: Ratification of Selection of Independent Public Accountants. - 3) Transaction of any other business that may properly be brought before the Annual Meeting.